- Data Utilization

 Recommended Articles

-This method involves using business card holder files to organize cards.
-You can sort cards alphabetically or by other criteria.
+This method involves using business card holder files to organize cards, typically by alphabetical order.
 Since you simply insert the cards into the holders, filing is easy; however, it is generally recommended to insert only one card per slot.
 If you need to reorder the cards, you must do so manually.

 Similar to holder files, business cards are stored in alphabetical order.
-These boxes come with dedicated index cards, which you can use to locate the necessary business cards.
-While they can be stored in small desk drawers or kept on top of a desk, they are not suitable for portability.
+They come with dedicated index cards, which allow you to access the necessary cards.
+While these can be stored in small desk drawers or kept on top of a desk, they are not suitable for portability.
 To check the details written on a card, you must remove them one by one.

-A Rolodex allows you to access the required business card by rotating the holder.
-You can view the contents of the cards without removing them from the unit.
-Because these are designed to be kept on a desk, it is difficult to store them in a drawer when not in use.
-You may need to keep a separate card case for portability or make copies of the cards if you need to carry them with you.
+A Rolodex allows you to access the necessary business card by rotating the stored cards.
+You can view the contents of the cards without removing them from the holder.
+Because these are designed to be kept on a desk, it is difficult to store them in a desk drawer when not in use.
+You may need to keep separate cards in a portable case or make copies if you need to carry them with you.

 ☆-☆-☆ Body Text Ends Here ☆-☆-☆This method involves scanning business cards and managing them as PDF files.
 By storing the digitized business cards in a designated folder or groupware location shared by the sales team, the team can access the data.
 If the scanned data cannot be uploaded directly to a shared location, it must be manually moved to the appropriate folder.